 – Serve as a dip along with crudites – celery, broccoli, cauliflower, carrots sticks.

-Canned salmon is not cooked the way you may be thinking – in a pan over a stove or baked in an oven.
+Lastly, canned salmon is not cooked the way you may be thinking – in a pan over a stove or baked in an oven.
 It goes through a heating process to kill off bacteria, no different from canned tuna.
 Essentially it is cooked.

-Canned Salmon Salad (no mayo)
+Canned Salmon Salad No Mayo

 Equipment